Six Best Entry-Level Marketing Jobs for You

 3. Public Relations Coordinator

 Working in the field of PR is yet another unique marketing field worth investigating for starter jobs.
 To get ahead here, you'll want to consult our page noting you usually have to work as a public relations intern first.

 You’ll likely have to put in a year of intern work before advancing to become a true PR professional.
 Just remember, it’s worth all effort.

-Working in PR allows you to connect with many more people since it involves communications with media and the public.
-Making sure all content or press releases are done well takes considerable marketing skill on the written copy.
+Working in PR allows you to connect with many more people since it involves communications with the media and the public.
+Make sure you know how to send a press release and content to prove considerable marketing skill on the written copy.

 4. Campaign and Event Coordinator

 To enjoy this unique marketing job, you also need to start as an intern.
 We help explain why this is important and the core tasks you’ll do.
 Expect to work as an intern here for a year.